-- Sauté the onion and garlic, with a generous amount of oil or butter, in heavy pan over medium heat until softened.
+- Sauté the onion and garlic, with a generous amount of oil or butter, in a heavy pan over medium heat, until softened.

 - Add the ground meat and sauté, stirring occasionally, until cooked through and browned.

-- Add the bell pepper, celery root, paprika, cayenne, oregano, caraway, salt and pepper.
+- Add the bell pepper, celery root, paprika, cayenne, oregano, caraway, salt, and pepper.
 Stir for about 1 minute.
-Pour in the tomatoes and 2 cups of water.
+Pour in the tomatoes and 2/3 cups of the water.